 What Systems will I need?

 Choosing the perfect systems for your yurt is one of the most exciting steps!
 From customizing your tiny kitchen, to selecting your power and heat source, picking the perfect systems is the key to designing a yurt that works for your lifestyle.
 Use the links below to browse through the best appliances, gear, and supplies.

 Don't let the options overwhelm you; take the planning process one step at a time, and get a hold of us if you need any help!

 Ok, I'm in; what's next?

 Ok, so you're committed!
 The first steps you will likely put energy into for any building project are research and design.
 Check out this article by HOMEDIT for inspiring micro home features and designs.
-Feel free to use, modify, or get inspiration from any of the tiny house designs that we have created for our own projects.
+There are a variety of resources, both free and paid, that you can use to get your hands on some tiny home designs.
+Check out Tiny House Society for some paid design plans and The Spruce for some free design plans.
 If you're feeling creative, try using Sketchup to create your own custom design.

 Selecting the perfect systems for your micro homes is arguably the most important step, and something you will want to do as you develop your micro home plans.
 Here at Tiny Life Supply we have sourced some of the best micro home gear on the planet.
 Take a look at your options and get inspired!

 By the time you have a design in mind, you will most likely have decided whether to build or buy.
-If you are going to buy, check out our Tiny House Builds page.
-We build beautiful micro houses here at Tiny Life Supply, and would love to work with you to design your custom tiny dream home.
-We are building a reputation with our exceptional craftsmanship and stunning designs, and are always on the lookout for our next project!
+If you are going to buy, check out our Tiny Home Builders Index to find a builder near you.

 And finally, don't be afraid to reach out to the tiny life community!
 There are tons of talented DIYers out there that are willing to share tips and lend a hand.
 If you have any questions we might be able to answer, please drop us a line!
 We love meeting new tiny life enthusiasts, and would love to hear from you.